Advertisement

 It’s best to give up smoking and alcohol

-Saying goodbye to cigarettes, vapes and alcohol while you’re pregnant or trying to conceive can help you have a healthier pregnancy, and may lower your risk for miscarriage.
-Though the research is not completely clear, there is some evidence that smoking can increase the risk of miscarriage, and alcohol use during the first trimester may slightly increase the risk of early pregnancy loss, says O’Shaughnessy.
+Quitting cigarettes, vapes and alcohol while you’re pregnant or trying to conceive can help you have a healthier pregnancy, and may lower your risk for miscarriage.
+Though the research is not completely clear, there is some evidence that smoking can increase the risk of miscarriage.
+Alcohol use during the first trimester may also slightly increase the risk of early pregnancy loss, says O’Shaughnessy.

 “Smoking affects blood flow to the ovaries,” O’Shaughnessy says.
 “When we do IVF on people who smoke, we find that the quality of their eggs and their embryos are definitely impacted.”

 Other substances, including marijuana, cocaine, heroin, and methamphetamine can increase the risk of poor pregnancy outcomes, including miscarriage.
-These drugs pass to the fetus through the placenta, and the exposure to these drugs can not only lead to miscarriage, but also birth defects, infant withdrawal symptoms, and placental abruption, when the placenta separates from the uterine lining.
+These drugs pass to the fetus through the placenta (the organ that develops inside the uterus to support and nourish a fetus), and the exposure to these drugs can not only lead to miscarriage, but also birth differences, infant withdrawal symptoms, and placental abruption, when the placenta separates from the uterine lining.

 Talk with your HCP before becoming pregnant if drug or alcohol use is an issue.
 You can also reach out to the following resources for help: